Some Ingredients of Super Superfood Greens reported to inhibit viruses

 Below is an extract from https://www.healthline.com/nutrition/antiviral-herbs

-Many types of basil, including the sweet and holy varieties, may fight certain viral infections.
+Many types of basil, including the sweet and holy varieties, may inhibit certain viral infections.

 For example, one test-tube study found that sweet basil extracts, including compounds like apigenin and ursolic acid, exhibited potent effects against herpes viruses, hepatitis B, and enterovirus (https://www.ncbi.nlm.nih.gov/pubmed/16173941 - Antiviral activities of extracts and selected pure constituents of Ocimum basilicum.).

-Holy basil, also known as tulsi, has been shown to increase immunity, which may help fight viral infections.
+Holy basil, also known as tulsi, has been shown to increase immunity, which may help your body fight viral infections.

-In a 4-week study in 24 healthy adults, supplementing with 300 mg of holy basil extract significantly increased levels of helper T cells and natural killer cells, both of which are immune cells that help protect and defend your body from viral infections (https://www.ncbi.nlm.nih.gov/pubmed/21619917 - Double-blinded randomized controlled trial for immunomodulatory effects of Tulsi (Ocimum sanctum Linn.) leaf extract on healthy volunteers.).
+In a 4-week study in 24 healthy adults below, supplementing with 300 mg of holy basil extract significantly increased levels of helper T cells and natural killer cells, both of which are immune cells that are reported to help defend your body from viral infections (https://www.ncbi.nlm.nih.gov/pubmed/21619917 - Double-blinded randomized controlled trial for immunomodulatory effects of Tulsi (Ocimum sanctum Linn.) leaf extract on healthy volunteers.).

-The following scholarly articles and abstracts support that lemongrass is an anti viral herb.
+The following scholarly articles and abstracts support that lemongrass is a viral inhibiting herb.

 https://scialert.net/abstract/?doi=jbs.2006.507.510 (Screening for Antiviral Activity of Sweet Lemon Grass (Cymbopogon nardus(L.) Rendle) Fractions)

-https://www.sigmaaldrich.com/life-science/nutrition-research/learning-center/plant-profiler/cymbopogon.html (This study has 138 further scholarly, scientific and medical references.)
+https://www.sigmaaldrich.com/life-science/nutrition-research/learning-center/plant-profiler/cymbopogon.html (This study has 138 further scholarly, scientific and medical references.
+Please follow them down.)

-The following articles and abstracts are about the antiviral affects of ashwaganda.
+The following articles and abstracts are about the viral inhibiting affects of ashwaganda.

-The following articles and abstracts are about the antiviral affects of jumun.
+The following articles and abstracts are about the viral inhibiting affects of jumun.

 Bhanuprakash V, Hosamani M, Balamurugan V, Singh R K and Swarup D, In vitro antiviral activity of Eugenia jambolana plant extract on buffalopox virus: Conventional and QPCR methods, Int J Trop Med, 2007; 2: 3-9.

-The following articles and abstracts are about the antiviral affects of amala.
+The following articles and abstracts are about the viral inhibiting affects of amala.

 Our Super Superfood is what can be termed a functional food.
-It has a function and can bring upon the consumer a better state of mind and physical health.
+It has a function and can bring upon the user a better state of mind and physical health.